MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/enable-support-tls-environment.md

 ## Enable support for TLS 1.2 in your environment

-To ensure a secure connection to Azure Active Directory (Azure AD) and Microsoft 365 services, configure your client apps and both the client and server operating systems (OS) to support TLS 1.2 and contemporary cipher suites.
+To ensure a secure connection to Azure AD and Microsoft 365 services, configure your client apps and both the client and server operating systems (OS) to support TLS 1.2 and contemporary cipher suites.

 ### Guidelines for enabling TLS 1.2 on clients